Gordon Rees Scully Mansukhani

-Gordon Rees Scully Mansukhani, LLP, commonly referred to as "Gordon Rees" or more recently, "GRSM", is an AmLaw 100 law firm based in the United States, with more than 1,800 lawyers practicing in all 50 states.
+Gordon Rees Scully Mansukhani, LLP, commonly referred to as "Gordon Rees" or "GRSM", is an AmLaw 100 law firm headquartered in San Francisco, California.
+The firm has more than 2,000 lawyers practicing in the United States across all 50 states.

 History

 In 1974, Stuart Gordon and Donald Rees founded the firm as Gordon & Rees in San Francisco.
 In 2014, the name of the firm was expanded to Gordon Rees Scully Mansukhani, adding Miles Scully and Roger Mansukhani as named partners.
-The firmwide managing partner is Dion Cominos, who has been with GRSM since 1987 and has served in his current role since 2006.
+The firmwide managing partner from 2006 through 2026 was Dion Cominos, who has been with GRSM since 1987.
+On June 8, 2026, Adam Sugarman took over as firmwide managing partner.

 In 2019, GRSM opened their 68th office in Hawaii, claiming to be the first and only law firm in the nation's history to open offices in all 50 states.
 As such, the firm markets itself as combining the resources of a full-service national firm with the local knowledge of a regional firm.
 The firm provides comprehensive litigation and business transactions services to public and private companies.
+As of 2026, GRSM is the sixth largest law firm by headcount in the United States.

 Recognition

 In 2025, Law360 recognized GRSM among the 15 largest law firms in the nation, according to the Law360 400 list.
-The firm ranked 71st in the 2025 AmLaw 100 list, which ranks law firms by gross revenue.
+The firm ranked 70st in the 2026 AmLaw 100 list, which ranks law firms by gross revenue.
 In 2025, GRSM was also ranked #25 in the National Law Journal 500 rankings.
 Bloomberg Law has recognized GRSM among the fastest organically growing law firms in the U.S. Chambers USA has recognized the firm and the firm's partners in the areas of Banking & Finance, Construction, Litigation: General Commercial, Insurance: Dispute Resolution: Insurer, Insurance: Insurer, Insurance, Product Liability & Mass Torts, and Transportation: Shipping/Maritime Litigation.
 Construction Executive magazine ranked GRSM as the #4 construction law firm in the nation in 2024.